This post may contain affiliate links. Please read my disclosure.

 Ingredients

-Rice Flour is used to give the hotteok a slightly chewy texture.
-Buy rice flour (affiliate link).
+Rice Flour (also known as glutinous flour)is used to give the hotteok a slightly chewy texture.
+We use a combination of regular all purpose flour and rice flour.

 The recipe also calls for brown sugar, flour, cinnamon, and nutmeg.